 "—now," she interrupted.
 "Yes, yes.
-But can you guarantee that in the future, Messrs Draco?
+Can you guarantee that in the future, Monsieur Draco?
 Are you really so arrogant and ignorant you can safely say that you will never need the help of any other pureblood family for your grandchildren?"

-"I am merely saying," Harry said slowly.
-"That you should never turn down an alliance that might benefit you—especially when it would not hurt you to keep it."
+"I am merely saying," Harry continued, albeit more gently than before, "that you should never turn down an alliance that might benefit you—especially when it would not hurt you to keep it."

-Draco blinked, closing his mouth and eying Hermione carefully.
+Draco blinked, closing his mouth and eyeing Hermione carefully.

 "If you are worth my time," Draco told her.
 "I will… accept your alliance."